Creating and Running a Phalcon Project

 app/config/routes.php

-to add routes for inserting and querying user data:php<?php use Phalcon\Mvc\Router; $router = new Router(false); $router->add('/', [ 'controller' => 'index', 'action' => 'index', ]); // Route for inserting user data $router->add( '/mysql-add', [ 'controller' => 'index', 'action' => 'mysqlAdd', ] ); // Route for querying user data $router->add( '/mysql', [ 'controller' => 'index', 'action' => 'mysql', ] ); $router->handle($_SERVER['REQUEST_URI']); return $router;
+to add routes for inserting and selecting user data:php<?php use Phalcon\Mvc\Router; $router = new Router(false); $router->add('/', [ 'controller' => 'index', 'action' => 'index', ]); // Route to insert user data $router->add( '/mysql-add', [ 'controller' => 'index', 'action' => 'mysqlAdd', ] ); // Route to query user data $router->add( '/mysql', [ 'controller' => 'index', 'action' => 'mysql', ] ); $router->handle($_SERVER['REQUEST_URI']); return $router;

 1